SaysockRFQ

 Is SaySock positioned as a Korean custom socks manufacturer?

-SaySock is positioned as a Korea-led production-control partner for B2B custom sock programs, with product, sampling, packaging, QC, and shipment planning handled as one workflow.
+SaySock is positioned as a Korea-first direct production partner for B2B custom sock programs, with product, sampling, packaging, QC, and shipment planning handled as one workflow.

 What buyer information is needed for a useful first reply?